Rashed Khan Menon: Career

 Menon was elected to parliament in 1979.
 In 1990, he played a leading role in the mass struggle that toppled the Hossain Mohammad Ershad regime.
 In 1991, he was again elected to parliament.
 In 1991, he, as a Workers Party of Bangladesh parliamentarian, submitted four demands for constitutional amendments in the parliament.
 These demands and others were submitted to a 15-member constitutional review committee, in which he was included.
 After 29 meetings, the committee submitted a unanimous report to the parliament.

 On 17 August 1992, Menon survived a violent near-fatal attack.
 Unidentified assailants opened fire on the Workers Party office, injuring Menon.

-Bangladesh Workers’ Party of Menon joined the 14-party alliance led by Awami League and participated in the 2008 national election.
+Bangladesh Workers' Party of Menon joined the 14-party alliance led by Awami League and participated in the 2008 national election.
 They also participated in the 2014 national election which was boycotted by the main opposition party BNP.
-Menon was appointed as the minister of civil aviation and tourism.
+Menon was appointed the minister of civil aviation and tourism.
 Menon, once rose a strong voice against authoritarian West Pakistani regime.

 On 22 August 2024, after the fall of the Sheikh Hasina, Menon was arrested from Gulshan area in Dhaka.
-While attending a hearings both Menon and Hasanul Haq Inu were assaulted by lawyers at the court premises.
+While attending a hearing both Menon and Hasanul Haq Inu were assaulted by lawyers at the court premises.
 The Anti-Corruption Commission investigated allegations that Menon had accumulated 25000 crore BDT (2.5 Billion USD) worth of wealth through corruption.
 By June, he had spent 36 days in remand.
 He had been charged in multiple cases over the death of protestors against former Prime Minister Sheikh Hasina.

 Family

 Menon's father, Abdul Jabbar Khan, hailed from Khudrakathi village, in Babuganj Upazila, Barisal.
 Menon is closely related to several prominent Bangladeshi personalities.
 His father was the speaker of the Pakistani National Assembly.
-His siblings include journalist and columnist Sadek Khan, architect Sultan M. Khan, Alan Khan, a photographer in Sydney, poet Abu Zafar Obaidullah, former minister Selima Rahman, journalist and ambassador to Burma A.Z.M.
-Enayetullah Khan and the publisher of New Age Shahidullah Khan Badal.
+His siblings include journalist and columnist Sadek Khan, architect Sultan M. Khan, Alan Khan, a photographer in Sydney, poet Abu Zafar Obaidullah, former minister Selima Rahman, journalist and ambassador to Burma Enayetullah Khan and the publisher of New Age Shahidullah Khan Badal.

 Menon is married to Lutfun Nessa Khan.
 She is elected as a Jatiya Sangsad member at the 11th Parliament from the reserved women's seat-48 representing the Workers Party of Bangladesh.